Biomedical Equipment Technician

 Biomedical Equipment Technician Certifications & Licensure

-Certification does not just help keep knowledge current, it also makes job applicants more desirable candidates.
-The Association for the Advancement of Medical Instrumentation (AAMI) provides certification to biomedical equipment technicians if they meet certain education requirements and have relevant experience.
+Certification helps keep knowledge current and makes job applicants more desirable candidates.
+The Association for the Advancement of Medical Instrumentation (AAMI) certifies biomedical equipment technicians who meet certain education requirements and have relevant experience.

 In addition to the Certified Biomedical Equipment Technician (CBET) certification, the AAMI Institute offers the following certifications for biomedical technicians: